Delia Smith denounces veganism as ‘wrong’

 “When you’ve been through 20 seasons of asparagus, there’s not an awful lot left you can do with it.
 Know what I mean?”

-She said she disliked MasterChef and never watches The Great British Bake Off, but when seeing fellow famous chefs Prue Leith and Mary Berry still on TV, she thinks “thank God they’re doing it”.
+She said she disliked MasterChef and never watches The Great British Bake Off, but when seeing fellow famous chefs Prue Leith and Mary Berry still on TV, she thinks, “thank God they’re doing it”.

 Join our commenting forum